VivaaindreanNg/django-rest-tutorial/tutorialProject2/README.md

 ## Version 2

-This subdirectory should contain the following:
+This subdirectory is the improved version of Version 1 (**tutorialProject1**).
+It should contain the following:

 ### To-do lists: